edwindus/attentionspan/content/posts/jokerswild/led-there-be-light.md

 summary: "Finishing the grate by pouring resin and some spray painting before testing the lights for the first time"
 ---

 Now it was time to make a solid grate out of the 60-something pockets glued on a transparant piece of plastic.
-A wooden trim was made as the outside of grate that will probably make assembly lateron straight forward.
+A wooden trim was made as the outside of the grate that will make assembly lateron more straight forward.
-To keep the curing temperature low (my PLA pockets are not so heat resistant) I choose [resin](https://www.siliconesandmore.com/nl/a1-acrylhars.html) to fill out the negative space in the grate.
-Filling material was added to save on resin and increase strength of the pouring.
-This was my first time pouring resin and it turned out that I added too much filling material (glass fibre) that prevented the resin from flowing obviously.
+To keep the curing temperature low (my PLA pockets are not so heat resistant) I choose [resin](https://www.siliconesandmore.com/nl/a1-acrylhars.html) to bond the grate.
+A filling material of fibreglass was added to save on resin and increase strength of the pouring.
+This was my first time pouring resin and it turned out that I added too much filling material resulting in the resin not flowing.
 The result needed some extra filling and sanding since the epoxy did not flow enough, but still, I was pretty happy with the result.
 Also in this stage, a 3D printed (black in the image) bracket was added to help assembly of some [7-segment leds](https://www.adafruit.com/category/37_103) to display points earned during the game.
 In the end the whole thing was sanded a bit.